Basuki Rahmat

 Major General (Ret) Basuki Rahmat (4 November 1921 – 8 January 1969) was an Indonesian general, National Hero and a witness to the signing of the Supersemar document transferring power from President Sukarno to General Suharto.

+He was born in Tuban, East Java, and became a source of great pride for its people.
+His name has been commemorated as the name of a major street in nearly every city in Indonesia.

 Early life

 Basuki Rahmat was born on 4 November 1921 in Tuban, East Java.
 His father, Raden Soedarsono Soenodihardjo, was assistant to a local district chief.
 His mother, Soeratni, died in January 1925 when Basuki was only four years old, ten days after giving birth to his brother.
 When he was seven, Basuki was sent to elementary school.
 In 1932 his father died, resulting in a temporary halt to Basuki's education.
 He was sent to live with his paternal aunt and finished his education, graduating from junior high school in 1939 and from the Yogyakarta Muhammadiyah school in 1942, just as the Japanese invasion of Indonesia started.

 Military career

-In 1943, during the Japanese occupation of Indonesia, Basuki joined the Defenders of the Motherland Army (PETA), an auxiliary force ran by the Japanese to train extra soldiers in the case of an allied invasion of Java.
+In 1943, during the Japanese occupation of the Dutch East Indies, Basuki joined the Defenders of the Motherland Army (PETA), an auxiliary force run by the Japanese to train extra soldiers in the case of an allied invasion of Java.
 In PETA, Basuki rose to become a company commander.

 With the Proclamation of Independence on 17 August 1945 by Nationalist leaders Sukarno and Mohammad Hatta, Basuki, like many other youths began to band into militias in preparation for the formation of an Indonesian Army.
-On 5 October 1945, the People's Security Armed Forces (TKR) was formed, with Basuki enlisting with TKR on the same month at the town of Ngawi in his native province of East Java.
+On 5 October 1945, the People's Security Army (TKR) was formed, with Basuki enlisting with TKR the same month in the town of Ngawi in his native province of East Java.
 There he was stationed with KODAM VII/Brawijaya (then known as Military Territory V/Brawijaya), the military command charged with the security of East Java.

 At this Kodam, Basuki served as a battalion commander at Ngawi (1945–1946), battalion commander at Ronggolawe (1946–1950), regimental commander stationed at Bojonegoro (1950–1953), chief of staff to the commander of Military Territory V/Brawijaya (1953–1956) and acting commander of Military Territory V/Brawijaya (1956).

 In September 1956, Basuki was transferred to Melbourne, Australia to serve as a military attache to the embassy there.
 Basuki returned to Indonesia in November 1959 and served as Assistant IV/Logistics to Army Chief of Staff Abdul Haris Nasution.

 Basuki returned to KODAM VII/Brawijaya in 1960, serving as chief of staff before finally becoming regional commanding general in 1962.